potofuu/socioeconomic-map/README.md

 # socioeconomic-map
-Choropleth Map using d3.js to display socioeconomic development levels of countries around the world
+Choropleth world map using d3.js to display socioeconomic development levels of countries around the world.
+To be used as visualization in Regional Socioeconomic Prediction Project